-Under the Plan's investment policy, the Plan's assets were allocated among the following categories of investments, as of the end of the Plan Year.
+Under the Plan's investment policy, the Plan's assets were allocated among the following categories of investments as of the end of the Plan Year.
+The allocations are percentages of the Plan's total assets, which include special financial assistance paid to the Plan and earnings thereon.
 These allocations are percentages of total assets: